 We record a valuation allowance on our deferred tax assets when it is more likely than not that an asset will not be realized.
 Determining when we will recognize our deferred tax assets is a matter of judgment based on facts and circumstances.
-We determined that it was appropriate to record our deferred tax assets at full value during the fourth quarter of 2005, based on our recent cumulative earnings history and our expected future earnings.
+We determined that it was appropriate to record our deferred tax assets at full value during the fourth quarter of 2005 as well as the first quarter of 2006, based on our recent cumulative earnings history and our expected future earnings.
 However, if there were a significant change in facts, such as a loss of a significant customer, we may determine that a valuation allowance is appropriate.